Twelve things to do in nature and the best parks for doing them in!

 Sumner Beach at low tide has awesome pools that are perfect for splashing and exploring.
 Corsair Bay in Lyttelton Harbour has nice gentle waves, or you could visit Purau Bay on the Diamond Harbour side.

 Feeling intrepid?
 Some parks have remnant forest that give you an idea of what it might have been like for early explorers.
 Ashgrove Reserve (external link)has stony paths winding through trees, while Kennedy's Bush on the Port Hills is a wild place.

 Or for something different push through tussocks and explore the caves at Mt Vernon Farm Park.

 Lots of parks are great places for seeing some of our amazing wildlife.
 Charlesworth Reserve and McCormacks Bay (external link)are good for spotting seasonal rare wading birds like godwits/kuaka (in summer) and royal spoonbills/kotuku-nutu papa (in winter).

 Travis Wetland has a bird hide where you can spot wetland birds without them spotting you!
 Take some binoculars or make your own.

 There is something pretty cool about figuring out where to go on a map.

-Permanent orienteering courses have been set up in four of our parks - Spencer Park, Victoria Park, The Groynes and Halswell Quarry Park.
+Permanent orienteering courses are set up in four of our parks – Spencer Park, Victoria Park, The Groynes and Halswell Quarry Park.

 Taylor's Mistake(external link) is such a beautiful spot, definitely worth the extra effort to drive over the Scarborough Hill.